Finding Her Maiden Name

 A mini-course designed to help Occasional Genealogists.

-An avid genealogist for over twenty-five years, Jennifer has been a professional genealogist since 2005.
+An avid genealogist for almost thirty years, Jennifer has been a professional genealogist since 2005.
 She first began working as a full-time professional in the Genealogy Department of the Daughters of the American Revolution (DAR).
 In 2008 she decided to move on to new challenges and left the DAR to start her own company, J.P.
 Dondero Genealogy.

-Jennifer’s professional specialties include lineage applications, southern research, National Archives Records, using technology for genealogy, including DNA, and most recently "Occasional Genealogy."
+Jennifer’s professional specialties include southern research, genetic genealogy (DNA), and most recently "Occasional Genealogy."
 In addition to professional research services, she is the author of The Occasional Genealogist, a blog specializing in techniques for genealogists who have to do genealogy in less than ideal (i.e. short) amounts of time.

 She is a 2008 graduate of the National Institute on Genealogical Research (NIGR).
 She has also attended the Institute of Genealogy and Historical Research (IGHR) multiple times since 2005, as well as attending and lecturing at national and local conferences.